A.C.T. Intl Policies

 Concerning any creative (intellectual) product I develop with donated funds given to the A.C.T.
 Intl ministry department(s) I oversee while in association with A.C.T.
 Intl:

-- I will own the copyright of that creative (intellectual) property, but will lease the ownership of that property to A.C.T.
+- I will own the copyright of that creative (intellectual) property, but have the option to lease the ownership of that property to A.C.T.
 Intl [specifically to the A.C.T.
 Intl department(s) I oversee] for $1.00 per year as long as I am in association with A.C.T.
 Intl

 - All revenue derived from creative (intellectual) property “products” I develop will go through the A.C.T.
 Intl ministry department(s) I oversee, as long as I am in association with A.C.T.
 Intl